joaomilho/typenshtein/README.md

 A weighted levenshtein that takes typiness into consideration.

-Typiness is the quality of being a typo.
-In lay terms, this means that a character that is closer to another in a hypothetical keyboard has more typiness that one that is distant.
+Typiness is the relative quality of being a typo.
+In lay terms, this means that a character that is closer to another in a hypothetical keyboard has more typiness relative to the other that one that is distant.

 In practice though, it just calculates the distance of two points in a cartesian plain.